 How risky is the supply chain?

-Supply chain risk is high in the promotional product market, thereby hindering buyer power by enhancing the risk of production delays and increasing the likelihood that a chosen provider will exit the market.
+Supply chain risk is moderate in the promotional product market, thereby hindering buyer power by enhancing the risk of production delays and unexpected supplier insolvencies.
 Suppliers for promotional product distributors are susceptible to moderate levels of risk due primarily to the structural risk they face.
 Different types of upstream wholesalers,...
 Subscribe to learn more.